 Safety in numbers, she remembered her parents drilling in her head.

 As Claudia read a post about the Museum of Ice Cream, the bus approached the stop.
-She kept her phone out, pretending to be on it as the bus let out passengers.
-When the bus drove away, it revealed an Asian woman in a black dress with a pink scarf, holding a black briefcase as she walked up a flight of steps with a Caucasian man in a brown suit and briefcase following her.
+She kept her phone out, pretending to be a typical millennial glued to the phone as the bus let out passengers.
+The leaving bus revealed an Asian woman in a black dress with a pink scarf.
+She held a black briefcase as she walked up a flight of steps with a Caucasian man in a brown suit and briefcase following her.

 Claudia’s jaw dropped.
 “Well, fuck.”

 Claudia looked both ways before jogging across the street, following the two up the stairs.
-The unassuming and easily missed concrete staircase provided a passage to the Ashbury Heights neighborhood and also provided some scenic views of the city.
+The unassuming and easily missed concrete staircase provided a passage to the Ashbury Heights neighborhood and scenic city views.
 The woman continued up the street, walking along the sidewalk with the man not too far behind and Claudia not far behind him either.
 She caught strong gusts of the man’s tobacco and oak scented cologne that almost made her gag.
 She thought for a moment that her reaction would’ve drawn too much attention, but both strangers marched forward like they were eager to get home after a long day.

 They walked past a dozen houses to a turn in the road, revealing the tiny thousand square-foot park, Mount Olympus.
 Claudia remembered one of her friends telling her this place was once considered the city’s geographical center.
-With a name like Mount Olympus, her first and only visited shattered Claudia’s grandiose expectations with disappointment.
+With a name like Mount Olympus, her first and only visit shattered Claudia’s grandiose expectations with disappointment.
 There was just an empty pedestal for a lost statue, and any views of the city were obstructed by trees and condominiums.
-Nothing had changed since her last visit with the expectation of maybe that there were even fewer viewing spots of the city.
+Nothing had changed since her last visit, with the expectation that there were even fewer viewing spots of the city.

 Claudia kept back as the woman walked up the stairs to the top by the pedestal and waited.
 The man joined her.